-The Bloom Lake iron deposit lies within the Fermont Iron Ore District (FIOD), a world-renowned iron-mining camp at the southern end of the Labrador Trough within the geological Grenville Province.
+The Bloom Lake iron deposit lies within the Fermont Iron Ore District, a world-renowned iron-mining camp at the southern end of the Labrador Trough within the geological Grenville Province.
 The Labrador Trough extends along the margins of the eastern boundary of the Superior-Ungava craton for more than 1,200 km and is up to 75 km wide at its central part.
-The Bloom Lake deposit, including the Bloom Lake West property, is located within the Parautochtonous Deformation Belt of the Grenville Province of the Canadian Shield, just south of the Grenville Front.
+The Bloom Lake deposit is located within the Parautochtonous Deformation Belt of the Grenville Province of the Canadian Shield, just south of the Grenville Front.
 The Grenville Front, the northern limit of the Grenville Province, truncates the Labrador Trough, separating the Churchill Province greenschist metamorphic grade part of the Labrador Trough rocks from their highly metamorphosed and folded counterparts in the Grenville Province.